BrighterCommand/Brighter/docs/adr/0011-brighter-support-for-bulk-messaging-operations.md

 Both `StartBatch` and `EndBatch` are `Outbox` code.
 As they will be shared by all `Outbox` types they need to be implemented in an abstract base class.

-`EndBatch` may need to group the writes by `RoutingKey` as a batch endpoing might be called for multiple topics.
+`EndBatch` may need to group the writes by `RoutingKey` as a batch endpoint might be called for multiple topics.

 ## Consequences